quantumJLBass/boa-fraud/profiles/people/BISHOP JR, WILLIAM L/files/sale to look at .md

 conditions of the obligation
 secured by the deed of trust.
 The nature of the breach
-is Grantor’s failure to pay
+is Grantor's failure to pay
 when due the monthly payments
 of principal, interest
 applicable escrow account
 payments from June 1, 2023,
 together with all subsequent
 payments, costs, advances,
-attorney’s and trustee’s
+attorney's and trustee's
 fees and costs accruing until
 the date of sale, full satisfaction, or reinstatement of